GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-vpns/README.md

 - two virtual machine instances in spoke2 project (one per each region)

 SSH access to instances is configured via [OS Login](https://cloud.google.com/compute/docs/oslogin/).
 External access is allowed via the default SSH rule created by the firewall module, and corresponding `ssh` tags on the instances.

+## Known issues
+ - It is not possible to get inbound DNS forwarding IPs in the terraform output.
+   -  Please refer to the [bug](https://github.com/terraform-providers/terraform-provider-google/issues/3753) for more details.
+   -  Please refer to the [documentation](https://cloud.google.com/dns/zones/#creating_a_dns_policy_that_enables_inbound_dns_forwarding) on how to get the IPs with `gcloud`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs